prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/logging.md

 ## Logging

-Output, or "log" an object using the `print` statement.
-This works from inside an interpreter or a script.
-When scripting, you will be able to see the logs from the command-line when the script executes.
+Output, or "log" an object by passing it as a parameter into a `print()` statement.
+Printing works from inside an interactive shell as well as inside a script.
+If scripting, when the script executes you will see the printed logs output onto the command-line.

 ```python
 print("HELLO WORLD") #> HELLO WORLD